 Dining Out with a Dog

 Depending on where you are located in the world, dining out with your dog can be tricky.
 While some countries allow dogs inside restaurants, in other parts of the world you may be restricted to outdoor dining areas or be completely banned from restaurants.
-Check out my list of recommendations for what to do if you can’t dine out with your dog.
+Alternatives to dining out include getting takeaway, enjoying a picnic or renting an apartment with a kitchen.

 Meanwhile, don’t forget to keep your dog safe on your holiday.
 Always be careful with the food and water your dog consumes, and take preventative action depending on your location.
 In southern Europe over summer, make sure you prevent your dog getting leishmaniasis.
 Tick and flea prevention is also essential in many parts of the world.